Catherine West

-Catherine Elizabeth West (born 14 September 1966) is an Australian-born British politician who has served as Member of Parliament (MP) for Hornsey and Friern Barnet, previously Hornsey and Wood Green, since 2015.
+Catherine Elizabeth West (born 14 September 1966) is an Australian and British politician serving as the Member of Parliament (MP) for Hornsey and Friern Barnet, formerly Hornsey and Wood Green, since 2015.
 A member of the Labour Party, she served as Parliamentary Under-Secretary of State for Indo-Pacific from 2024 to 2025.

+In May 2026, following Labour's losses in the 2026 local elections, West triggered the 2026 Labour Party leadership crisis and called for a cabinet minister to challenge Keir Starmer's leadership, stating that she would stand herself if no senior figure did so; she later withdrew her application to challenge Starmer.

 Early life and career

-Catherine West was born on 14 September 1966 in Mansfield, Australia.
+Catherine Elizabeth West was born on 14 September 1966 in Mansfield, Victoria, Australia.
 She was one of four children to Janet (née Conti) and Roderick West.
+Her eldest brother is Michael West, an Australian investigative journalist and founder of Michael West Media.
 Her parents were both teachers, and her father was Headmaster of Trinity Grammar School in Sydney for 21 years.
-She is the great-great-niece of actress Italia Conti.

 She grew up in Sydney and was privately educated at Meriden School and Ravenswood School for Girls.
-West studied modern languages and social work at the University of Sydney, where she was awarded a Bachelor of Arts and a Bachelor of Social Work degree.
+West studied modern languages and social work at the University of Sydney, where she was awarded BA and Bachelor of Social Work degrees.
 While studying there, she met her future husband Colin Sutherland.
 They lived together in Darwin, Northern Territory, where she worked as a social worker in a refuge for survivors of childhood sexual abuse.

 She moved to the United Kingdom in 1998 when her husband gained a job at the London School of Hygiene & Tropical Medicine.
-She then earnt a master's degree in Chinese Studies from the School of Oriental and African Studies, University of London.
+She then graduated MA in Chinese Studies at the School of Oriental and African Studies, University of London.

 West joined the Labour Party in 1998 and became a caseworker for Tottenham MP David Lammy two years later.

-From 2 May 2002 to 22 May 2014, West was a member of the Islington London Borough Council representing the Tollington Ward.
+From 2 May 2002 to 22 May 2014, West was a member of Islington London Borough Council representing the Tollington Ward.
 She was the leader of the council's Labour Party group from 2004 to 10 October 2013 and Council Leader from 6 May 2010 to 10 October 2013.
-She resigned as councillor to contest the 2015 general election.
+She resigned as a councillor to contest the 2015 general election.